alwaysjaden/ReadmeLikeme/README.md

-#Read me Generator
+# Read me Generator
 # About This Project
-however you want like this
+I need to do this do that and this
 # installation
-do this do that
+install npm inquerier
 # Contribution
-clone branch push merge request
+clone push request
 # To Test
-very well
+run it
 # License
 Distributed under the MIT License.
 # Contact
 Jaden Lee
- Github UserName: alwaysjaden
+ Github UserName: alwaysjaden@gmail.com
- E-mail: alswysjaden@gmail.com
+E-mail: alwaysjaden